This post may include affiliate links to find a product mentioned. See my full Disclosure Policy.

 I am always on the lookout for interesting jewelry, and this Feather Lariat is just that!

-Well I liked the idea of the necklace, but I wasn’t crazy about the the bright paint on the feathers.
+Well, I liked the idea of the necklace, but I wasn’t crazy about the bright paint on the feathers.
 I don’t know about you, but I’m not about to spend that much on something that wasn’t really to my liking.
 So, I made a super easy toned down version.
 It only cost me a mere $12 and I have enough leather and string left over to make two more!

-The necklace sold online also has two feathers glued together, mine have only one.
+The necklace sold online also has two feathers glued together, mine has only one.
 I found using only one leather feather makes it hang lighter and looser, more like a real feather.
 Plus adding two made the leather too thick for my liking.
 So if you want you can glue two of the feathers together and paint both sides if you like.
 Here’s how I made my Free People Hack~

 Leather Feather Lariat Necklace